baudren/montepython_public/sphinx-documentation/nested.rst

     $ cd PyMultiNest
     $ python setup.py install  # --user

-You may need the flag :code:`--user` in the last command if you don't have admin privileges.
+You may need the flag :code:`--user` in the last command if you do not have admin privileges.

 If everything went ok, you should be able to run :code:`import pymultinest` in a python console without any output.
 In that case, you are good to go!